comp1100/comp1100.github.io/_sources/0_subject_overview.md

 ### Communication

-Communication between the class and the subject staff will occur in a few different ways.
+Communication between the class and the course staff will occur in a few different ways.

 **General communication.**
-First, the subject discussion board will be the primary mode of asking general questions about the subject; e.g. about deliverables, confusion about notes, etc. Anything that is about the course and not about you or your team should be posted here.
+First, the course discussion board will be the primary mode of asking general questions about the course; e.g. about deliverables, confusion about notes, etc. Anything that is about the course and not about you or your team should be posted here.

-If you email subject staff with a general question, we will ask you to post to the discussion board.
+If you email course staff with a general question, we will ask you to post to the discussion board.
 If you have a question, it is quite probable that someone else in the class will have that same question.

-**Communication of a team or personal nature.** If you need to communicate with staff about something sensitive about yourself or your team, you should contact the subject staff.
+**Communication of a team or personal nature.** If you need to communicate with staff about something sensitive about yourself or your team, you should contact the course staff.
 In the first instance, please discuss with your [COMP1100/COMP7100 legend](sec:overview:legends).

-If you cannot resolve this or if your legend asks you to contact the subject coordinators, please contact directly via the COMP1100/COMP7100 email address [COMP1100@eecs.uq.edu.au](mailto:COMP1100@eecs.uq.edu.au).
+If you cannot resolve this or if your legend asks you to contact the course coordinators, please contact directly via the COMP1100/COMP7100 email address [COMP1100@eecs.uq.edu.au](mailto:COMP1100@eecs.uq.edu.au).

 ## Expectations